martin-ger/esp_wifi_repeater/README.md

 If "QIO" mode fails on your device, try "DIO" instead.
 Also have a look at the "Detected Info" to check size and mode of the flash chip.

 Sometimes, especially on old ESP-01s, there is a wrong or non-matching version of "esp_init_data_default.bin" in the flash.
 If the firmware files from above flash correctly but after reboot you see only garbage on the serial and/or the LED on GPIO2 is flashing rapidly, try to re-initialize this sector: download https://github.com/martin-ger/esp_wifi_repeater/raw/master/firmware/esp_init_data_default_v08_vdd33.bin and flash it to 0x7c000 for 512 kB modules (some ESP-01, Sonoff Switch), 0xfc000 for 1 MB modules (most ESP-01), or 0x3fc000 for 4 MB modules (most ESP-12, Wemos D1).
+Flashing this sector also

 If your downloaded firmware still doesn't start properly, please check with the enclosed checksums whether the binary files are possibly corrupted.

 # Known Issues
 - Due to the limitations of the ESP's SoftAP implementation, there is a maximum of 8 simultaniously connected stations.
-- Configuration via TCP (write_flash) requires a good power supply.
-Try to check this, if you ESP runs unstable.
+- The ESP8266 requires a good power supply as it produces current spikes of up to 170 mA during transmit (typical average consumption is around 70 mA when WiFi is on).
+Check the power supply first, if your ESP runs unstable and reboots from time to time.
 A large capacitor between Vdd and Gnd can help if you experience problems here.
+- If the supply voltage in the "show stats" command shows a wrong (high) value, the ADC isn't configured correctly.
+Re-initialize the ESP with the "esp_init_data_default_v08_vdd33.bin" as decribed in the section above.
 - All firmware published after 17/Oct/2017 have been built with the patched version of the SDK 2.1.0 from Espressif that mitigates the KRACK (https://www.krackattacks.com/ ) attack.